boatbomber/CullThrottle/README.md

 Call this when you're done with a CullThrottle instance.
 The instance must not be used afterwards.

-**IMPORTANT:** This does not destroy or modify the objects you added to CullThrottle; it only stops CullThrottle from tracking them.
+This does not destroy or modify the objects you added to CullThrottle.
+It only stops CullThrottle from tracking them.

 ### Object Management